PDP-6

 The system was designed with real-time computing use in mind, not just batch processing as was typical for most mainframes.
-This made it popular in university settings and its support for the Lisp language made it particularly useful in artificial intelligence labs like Project MAC at MIT.
+Using a 36-bit word with 18-bit addresses allowed it to efficiently store the cons structure found in the Lisp language, which made it particularly useful in artificial intelligence labs like Project MAC at MIT.
+The PDP-6 was also notable for its inclusion of floating-point instructions as a standard feature, which was relatively rare at that time.
 It was also complex, expensive, and unreliable as a result of its use of so many early-model transistors.
 Only 23 were sold, at prices ranging from $120,000 to $300,000.

 The lasting influence of the PDP-6 was its re-implementation using modern silicon transistors and the newer Flip-Chip module packaging to produce the PDP-10.
 The instruction sets of the two machines are almost identical.
 The PDP-10 was less expensive and more reliable, and about 1500 were sold during its lifetime.

 History

 DEC's first products were not computers but a series of plug-in circuits known as Digital Laboratory Modules that performed digital logic.
 Users could wire the modules together to perform specific tasks.
 DEC soon introduced the PDP-1 which was built out of large numbers of these modules, now known as System Building Blocks or System Modules.